tomassirio/ListBot/contributing/CONTRIBUTING.md

 -   Do create development branches for each issue you are working on

--   Do keep each development branch related to a single issue — do not mixes fixes with features or unrelated fixes with other fixes; Open a new issue if you need to
+-   Do keep each development branch related to a single issue — do not mix fixes with features or unrelated fixes with other fixes; Open a new issue if you need to

 -   Do keep config files clean (like .gitignore for example) — don't add test files that are specific to your setup

 ## What To Contribute

 -   Browse [the list of issues in the repo](https://github.com/tomassirio/ListBot/issues) and see if there is something you are interested in working on
 -   Or if you discover an issue with the bot or its documentation here open a new issue.
-If you're willing and able to fix the issue, note that in your submission.
+If you are willing and able to fix the issue, note that in your submission and the issue will be assigned to you.